How to Travel with a Car Seat

 A CARES harness is a system of webbing and buckles that adds a shoulder harness and chest clip to an airplane seatbelt.
 It is designed specifically for aviation use for children age 1 and older who weigh between 22 and 44 pounds.
 For shorter flights, this might make sense.
 For longer flights where your child is likely to sleep, a car seat might provide a more comfortable sleeping space.

-For our upcoming trip to Namibia, which will involve nearly 30 hours of travel, we opted to get our 1-year-old his own seat and were excited about doing a combo of a CARES harness and the Flyaway bed – until I read that United does not allow them.
-Now I’ll be searching for a deal to upgrade us to business if at all possible!
-Otherwise, I guess we’ll bring the car seat on board and hope he can sleep well in it.
+For trip to Namibia, which involved nearly 30 hours of travel, we opted to get our 1-year-old his own seat and were excited about doing a combo of a CARES harness and the Flyaway bed – until I read that United does not allow them.
+We ended up with him on my lap and the CARES for takeoff and landing.

 Renting a Car Seat at Your Destination